benjischwartz/flockr/assumptions.md

 * when a channel is created, the user whose token it is matched with, will auto-matically be the first owner and member of that channel

 ## Channel.py assumptions
-* channel_invite – if the authorised user invites themselves or someone else who is already in the channel, a message will be printed out notifying the authorised user that the user invitee is in the channel and the function will return; no exception is raised
+* channel_invite – if the user with token 'token' invites themselves or someone else who is already in the channel, a message will be printed out notifying the the user that the user they are inviting is already in the channel and the function will return an empty dictionary; no exception is raised
-* channel_invite – any member can invite to the channel (whether they are owner or not is irrelevant)
+* any member of the channel can call these functions (whether they are owner or not is irrelevant)
+    - channel_invite
+    - channel_details
+    - channel_messages
+    - channel_leave
 * Functions which behave the same whether the channel is private or public are:
     - channel_invite
     - channel_details